Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ### Xbox:

 I highly suggest you take a look at the configurations and familiarize yourself with the buttons.
 All have been labeled so you can easily see what button does what.
 They will also be listed for a comprehensive view of every keybind, but they will make more sense if you visualize them in the configuration.
 Make sure to switch between all three layers (Default, LB Hotkeys and RB Hotkeys).
+Keep in mind that while holding LB or RB, any buttons that do not have a mapping listed here will perform the mapping from the default "layer" of the configuration.

 ![image](https://user-images.githubusercontent.com/89932487/133794350-b206104c-76f7-443f-933b-8031bc13c566.png)

-Keybinds (No Modifiers)
+Default Keybinds (No Modifiers)
 - LB - Modifier Button & Left Shift
-- LT - Left Hand
+- Left Trigger - Left Hand
 - RB - Modifier Button
-- RT - Right Hand
+- Right Trigger - Right Hand
 - Dpad Left - Hotkey
-- Dpad Down - Open Favorites
+- Dpad Down - Hotkey
 - Dpad Right - Hotkey
-- Dpad Up - Open Favorites
+- Dpad Up - Hotkey
+- X - Quick Heal
-- X - Ready/Sheath
+- X (Long Hold) - Quick Magicka Potion
 - A - Activate
-- B - Tween Menu
+- B - Sprint
 - Y - Jump
-- Left Stick Click - Sprint
+- Left Stick Click - Ready/Sheath
 - Right Stick Click - Lock On
+- Right Stick Click (Hold for 0.25 seconds and then release) - Change POV
 - Select (left side) - Wait
 - Start (right side) - System Menu

-Keybinds (LB Modifier) - This button must be held down for the following keybinds to work
+LB Modifier Keybinds - This button must be held down for the following keybinds to work
-- LB + RT - Shout/Power
+- LB + RB - Shout/Power
 - LB + Dpad Left - Group 1
 - LB + Dpad Down - Group 2
 - LB + Dpad Right - Group 3